 My wolverine encounter – the details

 I had been exploring a remote corner of The Lake O’Hara area, it was the first week of August in 2017, and smoke from wildfires in Kootenay National Park filled the sky.
 My friend Pierre-Luc had accompanied me on this adventure and we were returning from an exploration, traversing through a boulder field.
 We came over a short rise and I immediately saw two animals chasing each other and rolling around on a snow patch ahead of us, unaware of our presence.
 I knew right away this was something rare that I hadn’t seen before in full view (I had caught a glimpse of a wolverine near Peyto Lake on the Icefields Parkway in 2009).
 It sent a shiver up my spine and I stopped dead in my tracks.
 Pierre Luc knew something was up as he joined me at our vantage point above them and maybe 50-100m away from them.
 It only took them a few moments to become aware of our presence and that initial playfulness I saw in them changed immediately to what looked like scavenger mode as if a switch had been hit.
 They both actively moved through the boulders and remaining snow patches, sniffing, digging and every so often chasing the tail of the other for a moment.
 They maintained their position relative to us, not running away.
 It did appear that they were trying to find something though, and quickly.
 Maybe they thought we were going to steal whatever it was.
 I happened to have the Canon 100-400mm lens on me AND a 1.4x teleconverter.
 I hardly ever carry the teleconverter with me for some reason.
 What luck!
 It gave me 560mm on the full frame camera and that turned out to be a great combination to photograph these wolverines from our distance.
 Initially I thought the wolverines would run off so I hesitated to even bother taking any photos at all and instead to just enjoy this rare experience!
-Pierre Luc told me to get on the lens change ASAP though when he realized I really meant it when I said I wasn’t going to photograph them, so I got to it, taking the role of wildlife photographer on for one of only a few times in my life.
+Pierre Luc told me to get on the lens change ASAP though when he realized I really meant it when I said I wasn’t going to photograph them, so I got to it, taking the role of wildlife photographer on.
 I bought the teleconverter so I could photograph the mountain peaks more closely, not for this!

 I grabbed a lot of photos from our spot of their activities but it was often hard to see both of them together as they just never stopped moving.
 Relentless.
-Also the boulders made it hard to even see them being similarly colored as they ducked and weaved through them.
+Also the boulders made it hard to even see them being similarly coloured as they ducked and weaved through them.
 Eventually the wolverines began to move off and we picked up our day packs and followed from a distance as they were headed in the same direction as us.
 Keeping them just barely in sight as we continued, sometimes rounding corners just as they went out of sight again.
 This didn’t go on for too long before they disappeared completely from view.
 We kept moving giving the spot of their last sighting a wide berth, looking at their bigger than expected footprints in the snow in one spot as we went.
 We eventually stopped at another high vantage point further on and sat well hidden keeping an eye on the spot where they had disappeared.
 It must have been 30-40 minutes later, and they emerged from a hiding place and started to go about their business again, mostly digging in the snow patches and this time uncovering animal parts!
 When I zoomed in on image review there was a jaw and also a hoary marmot foot which gruesomely dangled from ones mouth at one point!
 (See the photo above).
 They both looked younger in appearance than the more grizzled look of the ones I had seen photos.
 Eventually we left the area once the wolverines headed off over more tiring bouldery terrain in the other direction making their chosen path of travel look effortless.
 In total we had been in the presence of these wolverines in the wild for about 2 hours, maybe longer!
 I was definitely buzzing from the chance encounter.

 3 wolverines at once! – the next day